Deadline for submitting documents

 - Select Admissions

 - Select Submission of Documents (on left panel)

 - Select the blue [+] to add and upload your required document(s).

 You can also watch this video of how to upload your documents.

 Unofficial documents are scanned, electronic uploads, or photocopied versions of the original paper documents.
 You can only be considered for conditional admission with these documents.

 Official documents are your original educational documents which must be physically sent to NAIT’s Office of the Registrar.
+Physical copies are in a sealed, unopened envelope.
 Official documents must be received by NAIT to receive a full offer of admission.